These works are compiled from various internet sources and almanacs. All links have been left in for ease of access to them. Thank you and enjoy!

 Under this doctrine, godlike perfection was an inherent characteristic of kings, granted to them even before their birth.
 According to Assyrian royal inscriptions, kings were called and predestined to their office from the beginning of time.
 Their features were miraculously perfected in their mother’s womb by the mother goddess, that is, the spirit of god, and their intellectual and physical abilities were perfected by the great gods, that is, the powers and attributes of god.
 After birth, they were nursed in the temple of Ishtar and raised there “between the wings of the goddess,” being initiated into her sacred mysteries.

-The choice of the prince was confirmed by consulting the divine will through “extispicy” (inspection of the liveGoldenFleecer, or other entrails, of sacrificed sheep), and on an auspicious day the prince was officially introduced into the royal palace and presented with the royal diadem in a ceremony patterned after the triumphal return of Ninurta to his heavenly father.
+The choice of the prince was confirmed by consulting the divine will through “extispicy” (inspection of the liver, or other entrails, of sacrificed sheep), and on an auspicious day the prince was officially introduced into the royal palace and presented with the royal diadem in a ceremony patterned after the triumphal return of Ninurta to his heavenly father.
 From now on the prince was considered equal in essence to his father, fit to exercise kingship and assume royal power should his father die.

 In the royal palace, the king lived in a sacred space designed and built after celestial patterns and guarded against the material world by deities and apotropaic figures stationed at its gates and buried in its foundations.
 Colossal supernatural beings in the shape of a bull, lion, eagle and man, symbolizing the four turning points, guarded its gates.
 These apotropaic colossi marked the palace as a sacred space and thus may be compared to the four guardians of the divine throne in Ezekiel 1:10 and Revelation 4:76, which later re-emerge as symbols of the four evangelists of the New Testament: Matthew (man), Mark (lion), Luke (bull) and John (eagle).